YvesDesjardins/Sentimental/README.md

 - PRAW
 - NLTK

+## Disclosure
+As data is being pulled and stored from Reddit (and especially Wallstreet Bets) there will likely be some comments that are rather distateful/inappropriate.
+I do not agree with or support any opinions or comments that might be included in the DB unless I outright state so here.
+This is just for a fun project so please treat it as such :).

 ## Future additions
 - User rating system based on track record
 - FE to navigate details